xiaosj/xray-tools/README.md

 Set of tools for x-ray analysis.

 ## xraytools.py
-Various tools
+Various tools for x-ray calculations

 ## reflectivity.py
-Calculate mirrr reflectivities: uncoated mirror and mirror with single-layer coating
+Calculate mirror reflectivities: uncoated mirror and mirror with single-layer coating